ttiemann/car-audio-receiver/README.md

    ```bash
    ./install.sh
    ```
-8. The script will create a `wpa_supplicant.conf` file in the boot partition with the Wi-Fi credentials.
+8. The script will create a `wpa_supplicant.conf` file in the boot partition with the Wi-Fi credentials and install Shairport Sync (AirPlay).
 9. Reboot your Raspberry Pi.
-It will automatically connect to the Wi-Fi network `CarPiAudio`.
+It will automatically connect to the Wi-Fi network `CarPiAudio` and be ready to receive AirPlay audio.
 10. Default SSH credentials for Raspberry Pi OS Lite:
     - **Username:** pi
     - **Password:** raspberry